tmp2tmp/eee/docs/hello_world.md

 <p class='_on_ul'>
-Vane has three ways of multi-dispathcing according to the types of the virtual arguments.
+Vane has three ways of multi-dispathcing based on the types of the virtual arguments.
 </p>
 - multi-dispaching by polymorphic class arguments (by-poly in short)
   Any argument type of intact ordinary classes is OK if only it's polymorphic.
   slowest